Snehakri022/Angular-basic-notes/README.md

 # Angular-basic-notes
-My Angular 8+ Notes.......
+My Angular 8+ Notes.<br />
 This repository is notes of my angular 8 journey.I will write everthing that I learn, Maybe this repository guide you too.

 ## SECTION 1: INTRODUCTION

-* Angular creates single page web apps.
-As the users browses the app, content is dynamically loaded into the html using Javascript.
-(Without changing url)
+* Angular 8 is a client-side TypeScript based framework which is used to create dynamic web applications.
+It is very similar to its previous versions except having some extensive features.
 * src folder is where the work happens.
 Assets folder can be used to store static files like images etc, app folder is for the app code. and the environments folder can be used to store needed variables
 * In Angular we use components to build up the page
 * with [(ngModel)]="" you can bind something to a property of the component.ts, which is connected to the html file. the .html is what you see, while the .ts is the logic behind it